What is the purpose of the study?

 Who is Able to Take Part in the Study?

-If you have stage 3 or stage 4 cancer and have a prognosis of greater than 3 months you may be eligible for this study.
+If you have stage 4 cancer and have a prognosis of greater than 3 months you may be eligible for this study.
 Please discuss eligibility with your GP, Oncologist or Palliative Care Physician.

 What are the possible benefits of this study?